arrangabriel/IT1901-project-gr23/readme.md

 The user interface is created with JavaFx an FXML.
 The FXML directory is located in **[ui-resources](/ui/scr/main/java/resources/ui)** All FXML files are connected to a controller.

 ## PlantUML diagram
 Under follows a rendered PlantUML diagram that represents the architecture of the Get Fit application.
+It shows how the components and packages relate to each other.
 The PlantUML code can be found her: [Get Fit PlantUML architecture file](/get-fit/architecture.puml)

 ![Design documentation](/get-fit/Get_Fit_Architecture.png)